-6 Limitations
+6 LIMITATIONS

 Our work is subject to several limitations.
-Firstly, our data set consisted of content from one platform-Twitter and as such our findings are influenced by the platform affordances.
+Firstly, our data set consisted of content from one platform-Twitter-and thus our findings are influenced by the platform affordances.
 For instance, character length limits of posts and replies have the potential to limit the amount of detail users share in a single tweet.
 Additionally, Twitter does not have a variety of features common in message board-type social media sites that could be used to moderate caveats to data-driven insights, such as mega threads or reply pinning.
 Secondly, our analysis is limited to posts related to the COVID-19 pandemic.
-While the initial outbreak of COVID-19 generated a lot of rich data-driven discussions online, it is also a unique event that featured lack of existing research on the topic and a high level of politicization.
-We believe that while such events happen rarely, understanding and studying the ways to mitigating the spread of misinformation during such events is of utmost importance.
+Although the initial outbreak of COVID-19 generated a large amount of rich data-driven discussions online, it is also a unique event that featured a lack of existing research on the topic and a high level of politicization.
+We believe that although such events happen rarely, studying the ways to mitigate the spread of misinformation during them is of utmost importance.